Japanese Garden idea

 Not everyone has access to such a prominent place...
 Watch the following video to learn how to construct a more compact version.

-Here are some famous Japanese gardens located worldwide to provide you with a little bit of additional motivation and ideas.
+Here are some famous Japanese gardens worldwide to provide a little bit of additional motivation and ideas.

 Anderson Japanese Gardens

 The world-famous Japanese Garden may be found in West Fairmount Park in Philadelphia, Pennsylvania, in the United States.
-It is distinguished by its stunning environment, peaceful ponds, and traditional Japanese architecture.
+Its stunning environment, peaceful ponds, and traditional Japanese architecture are distinguished.

 Japanese houses and gardens are known as shofuso.